Simple Rebanding and Narrowbanding

 A defence department in the Canadian region has recently undertaken an extensive upgrade to its early-warning radar system for its air defence branch.
 The warning system is comprised of dozens of unmanned long and short-range radar stations that extend over a wide...read more

 Public Safety authorities in a South American Capital required a means to interconnect radio communications across multiple agencies including SIP Telephone Integration.
-619DSRI Audio Bridges were installed to not only allow for communications interoperability but...read more
+619DSRI Interoperability Gateways were installed to not only allow for communications...read more

 A large Communications Centre, required their Motorola dispatch consoles to have control over the management of audio sources.
 As there was no product available that offered this functionality, Omnitronics took on the challenge of designing, prototyping and delivering...read more